-Heating and Hot Water Repair Category 2 Notes The heating system is of an older type.
+Heating and Hot Water Repair Category 2 Notes The central heating system is of an older type.
+Informed opinion suggests that many boilers have a life expectancy of between 10 and 20 years.
+A suitably qualified heating engineer will be able to advise further on repairing requirements or whether replacement is likely to be a more viable solution.
 It is assumed that the heating and hot water systems have been installed in accordance with all relevant regulations and thereafter maintained on a regular basis.
 It is common practice for purchasers to have systems checked by an engineer immediately upon taking ownership, as stated in most offers to purchase used by conveyancers.
-Heating systems should be tested and serviced by an appropriately registered contractor on an annual basis to ensure their safe and efficient operation.
+Boilers and central heating systems should be tested and serviced by a Oftec oil registered engineer on an annual basis to ensure their safe and efficient operation.